 Huncote Parish Council provides your local services.
 We strive to make Huncote parish a better place to live, work and play.
 Our website includes a wealth of information about how we conduct business and what we do.
 Please use the search bar or browse the site to find whatever you are looking for.
 If you can't find the information you require then please contact us.

-There are currently three vacancies for Parish Councillors.
+There are currently two vacancies for Parish Councillors.